A somewhat drab building on Jefferson Avenue is getting a facelift.

-Several new projects on Jefferson Avenue have popped up in the last couple years, and the latest one, located at 856 N. Jefferson Ave. is yet another sign that Port Allen’s historic downtown district might be regaining interest.
+Several new projects on Jefferson Avenue have popped up in the last couple years, and the latest one, located at 856 N. Jefferson Ave. is another sign that Port Allen’s historic downtown district may be attracting new interest.

 856 N. Jefferson Ave. is soon to be leased for retail and rental apartments.
 The building’s remodel is still in progress, but owner Ray Stumbo is excited about the project and the direction of Jefferson Avenue, which was arguably the busiest street in West Baton Rouge Parish decades ago.

-Courthouse Street, which is sandwiched between Stumbo and the Schexnaildre’s, is also slated for some improvements.
-Construction on a multi-use trail, connecting the levee top and the West Baton Rouge Museum with the downtown Court Street area is expected to begin before 2018.
+Courthouse Street, sandwiched between Stumbo and the Schexnaildre’s, is also slated for some improvements.
+Construction on a multi-use trail on Courthouse Street is expected to connect the nearby West Baton Rouge Museum with downtown Port Allen.
+Construction is expected to begin before 2018.

-While the street is still home to the longstanding Bourg’s Drugstore, Holy Family Church, museum and The West Side Journal’s office, to name a few, there is a lot of work left to repopulate.
+While the street is still home to the longstanding Bourg’s Drugstore, Holy Family Church, museum and The West Side Journal, to name a few, there is a lot of work left to repopulate.

-Scott Gaudin, who serves on the city’s economic development committee, sees now as the city’s time to shine.
+Scott Gaudin, who serves on the city’s economic development committee, says that now is the city’s time to shine.

 “Economic activity is cyclical,” Gaudin said.
 “When my dad was growing up, North Baton Rouge was the place to be.
 Things changed and they moved to Southdowns in the early ‘60s.
 Is there a renewed focus on North Baton Rouge in the last couple years?”